dilipthelip/ApacheKafka/README.md

 -	If the faulty consumer joins back the consumer group then another rebalance occurs.
 -	When a new partition is added to the kafka topic then rebalance occurs.
+-	If you have a over provisioned consumers.Let us say that there are 4 consumers in the consumer group and 3 partitions.
+In this case the consumer group is over provisioned with one additional consumer.
+So in this case one additional consumer will not be assigned to read the message from Kafka.
+-	If you delete some consumers then the partition rebalance will happen.
+But that does not happen immediately it takes some time to perform the rebalance.

+## Consumer Configuration:

+-	fetch.min.bytes 	-	Minimum number of bytes that can read from the poll method.

+## Custom Serializer and DeSerializer:

+-	**Confluent** is one of the biggest Apache Kafka contributor.
+-	**Apache Avro** serialization format.This is to address all the serialiazation and deserialization problems.
+-	The producer can serialize in an Avro version which in turn can be deserialized using the Apache avro.
+-	Schema registry and version management can ve done in the server.
+-	THis is an open source.

+## Apache Kafka Connect:
+-